secureCodeBox/secureCodeBox/auto-discovery/cloud-aws/docs/README.ArtifactHub.md

 The AutoDiscovery creates _ScheduledScans_ for each resource it tracks.
 For these to work you need to install the correct scan types into the same namespace the AutoDiscovery is running in.
-By default the AutoDiscovery will create the scans in its own namespace.
+The AutoDiscovery will create the scans in its own namespace.
-You can configure a different namespace to create the scans by setting `config.kubernetes.namespace`.

 ### Optional: In- / Excluding Resources from the AutoDiscovery